aliabodaraa/angular-forms-project/projects/form-lib/README.md

 }
 ```

-In this case, the childArrayStructure object specifies that each form control added to the array will be an input field of type number, with a default value of 22.
+In this case, the childSkeleton object specifies that each form control added to the array will be an input field of type number, with a default value of 22.
 The component responsible for creating the FormArray uses this configuration to dynamically generate the correct form controls.

-**What does childArrayStructure do ?**
+**What does childSkeleton do ?**
-The childArrayStructure property tells the component how to create each form control within the array.
+The childSkeleton property tells the component how to create each form control within the array.
 It defines the type, validation, and any other necessary properties of the control or group that will be dynamically added.
 The array's controls are then populated based on this structure.
-By using childArrayStructure, you have complete flexibility in specifying the shape of the form controls or groups within a FormArray, enabling dynamic form generation based on the configuration.
+By using childSkeleton, you have complete flexibility in specifying the shape of the form controls or groups within a FormArray, enabling dynamic form generation based on the configuration.

 ---